gdiaz384/py3TranslateLLM/README.md

                 - For CTranslate2, the model name sometimes takes the form py3translationServer/model.bin if the model.bin file was explicitly used when invoking py3translationServer.
 This behavior can result in collisions between different models and potentially different languages as well.
 As a workaround, if using py3translationServer +  CTranslate2, then specify loading the model by using the folder name of the model instead and name the folder in a descriptive way.
                 - Example: `b100_model/model.bin` and invoke using `b100_model` only.
                 - This behavior of py3translationServer may change in the future.
-        - The source content for the translation engine columns is always based on the first column.
-        - The order of the translation engine columns (4+) only matters in the following situation:
-            - The column furthest to the right will be preferred when writing back to files (.ks, .ts).
+        - The order of the translation engine columns (4+) only matters when writing back to files (.txt).
+The column furthest to the right will be preferred.
 - .csv files:
-    - The first row is reserved for headers and is always ignored for data processing otherwise.
     - Must use a comma `,` as a delimiter.
     - Entries containing:
         - new line character(s) `\n`, `\r\n`